stoermelder/vcvrack-packone/README.md

 - [Artem Leonov](https://artemleonov.bandcamp.com/) of [VCV Rack Ideas](https://www.youtube.com/channel/UCc0cXlzQdOwQSiyW30NQ7Sg) for his endless ideas, feature requests and testing, also for his great video tutorials
 - [Omri Cohen](https://omricohencomposer.bandcamp.com/) for his fabulous video tutorials and fun live streams
 - Andrew Belt for creating and developing VCV Rack
+- 4ms Company for creating and developing MetaModule
-- All others who contributed ideas or made donations for the development of PackOne
+- All others who contributed ideas or made donations for the development of PackOne!

 ## Building

-Follow the [build instructions](https://vcvrack.com/manual/Building.html#building-rack-plugins) for VCV Rack.
+Follow the [build instructions](https://vcvrack.com/manual/Building#Building-Rack-plugins) for VCV Rack or the [build instructions](https://github.com/4ms/metamodule-plugin-sdk?tab=readme-ov-file#path-to-the-sdk) for MetaModule.

 ## License

-All **source code** is copyright © 2024 Benjamin Dill and is licensed under the [GNU General Public License, version v3.0](./LICENSE.txt).
+All **source code** is copyright © 2025 Benjamin Dill and is distributed under the [GNU General Public License, version v3.0](./LICENSE.txt) or any later version (SPDX: GPL-3.0-or-later).

-All **files** and **graphics** in the `res` and `res-src` directories are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All **files** and **graphics** in the `res` and `res-src` directories are distributed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) (SPDX: CC-BY-NC-ND-4.0).
 You may not distribute modified adaptations of these graphics.